 There are many ways to redecorate your home on a budget.
 For example, flea markets, auction houses and second-hand boutiques often stock well-loved, good quality pieces for affordable prices.

-If hiring an interior designer is out of your price range, then make the most of readily available resources, such as Pinterest, Instagram for inspiration.
+If hiring an interior designer is out of your price range, then make the most of readily available resources, such as Homes & Gardens as well as Pinterest and Instagram for inspiration.

 How do I know my decorating style?